flutter/website/src/development/platform-integration/android/plugin-api-migration.md

 1. Update the example app's `MainActivity.java` to use the v2 embedding `FlutterActivity`.
 For details, see [Upgrading pre 1.12 Android projects][].
-   You may have to make a public constructor for your plugin class if one didn't exist already.
+   You might have to make a public constructor for your plugin class if one didn't exist already.
 For example:

    <!--code-excerpt "MainActivity.java" title-->